 Tron Theatre Young Company

 Martin is the current director of the Tron Theatre's resident young adult company, who have been making work together since 2012.
 In 2013 the Company staged Subject to Change which was invited to be restaged at Youth Theatre Arts Scotland launch of Chrysalis (a festival of theatre made for and by young people).
 In 2015 the company was relaunched with all new participants, and created a brand new performance, SHEEP, in February 2016, which was also restaged for the Chrysalis Festival later in the year.
 In 2019, the company staged their latest show, All the Time in the World.
+In 2020, sessions moved online, and the company created a new sound performance, Retro-Future, created specifically for COP26.
 More information on each production below.

 All the Time in the World (2019)